 The trial court immediately excused the jury.
 In the argument that followed, the court referred to the line of questions as "flagrant, flagrant misconduct.
-Flagrant misconduct in violation of the Court's repeated rulings."
-Appellant's counsel denied the exchange had been planned, insisting that he only asked his client whether she knew where the hay had been delivered from, not where it was grown and baled.
-Defendants requested the case be dismissed with prejudice as to all defendants, as a sanction for plaintiff's misconduct.
-Plaintiff's counsel contended the jury should be instructed to disregard the offending testimony.
+Flagrant misconduct in violation of the Court['s] repeated rulings."
+Appellant's counsel denied the exchange had been planned, insisting that he only asked appellant whether she knew where the hay had been delivered from, not where it was grown and baled.
+Respondents requested the case be dismissed with prejudice as to all defendants, as a sanction for appellant's misconduct.
+Appellant's counsel contended the jury should be instructed to disregard the offending testimony.

-The trial court rejected plaintiff's explanations.
-It ordered the case dismissed with prejudice against all defendants, "as a sanction against both plaintiff's counsel and plaintiff for flagrant and repeated violations of the Court's order, and this isn't the first one but this one takes the cake"
+The trial court rejected appellant's explanations.
+It ordered the case dismissed with prejudice against all defendants, "[a]s a sanction against both [appellant's counsel] and [appellant] for flagrant and repeated violations of the Court's order, and this isn't the first one but this one takes the cake"